Regulatory Framework for Specialized Investment Funds (SIFs)

-The Securities and Exchange Board of India (SEBI) has introduced a new category of investment vehicles called Specialized Investment Funds (SIFs) to bridge the gap between Mutual Funds (MFs) and Portfolio Management Services (PMS).
-These funds offer enhanced portfolio flexibility while maintaining regulatory oversight.
-The framework, effective from April 1, 2025, aims to provide investors with additional investment options with varying risk-return profiles.
+The Securities and Exchange Board of India (SEBI) has introduced a new category of investment products known as Specialized Investment Funds (SIFs).
+They aim to bridge the gap between Portfolio Management Services (PMS) and Mutual Funds (MFs) by providing investors with enhanced freedom in their investments while maintaining regulatory norms.
+Effective from April 1, 2025, the new framework has been designed to provide investors with a broader list of options of varying risk-return profiles.

 1. Eligibility Criteria for SIFs

-Operate for at least three years with an average AUM of ₹10,000 crores.
+• They should have been in business for a minimum of three years with an average Assets Under Management (AUM) of ₹10,000 crores.

-Appointment of an additional fund manager with three years of experience managing an AUM of ₹500 crores.
+• Also, they need to have another fund manager in place with at least three years of experience of managing an AUM of ₹500 crores.

-AMCs can share operational resources across MFs and SIFs.
+AMCs can share operational infrastructure between MFs and SIFs.

 2. Branding and Advertisement Guidelines

-SIFs must have a distinct brand name and logo separate from the MF brand.
+• SIFs need to have a distinctive brand name and logo that differs from the MF brand.

-For the first five years, the sponsor’s brand name may be used with phrases like “brought to you by” or “offered by.”
+• During the initial five years, they can use the sponsor's brand name with tags such as "brought to you by" or "offered by."

-The SIF’s brand name must be more prominent than the sponsor’s brand in all marketing materials.
+• But the SIF's brand name should be more visible than the sponsor's in all promotional materials.

 3. Investment Strategies

-SEBI has approved specific investment strategies under three broad categories:
+• SEBI has provided clearance for certain investment strategies that come under three broad categories:

-Equity-Oriented Strategies (e.g., Equity Long-Short Fund, Sector Rotation Long-Short Fund).
+• Equity-Oriented Strategies (like Equity Long-Short Fund, Sector Rotation Long-Short Fund).

-Debt-Oriented Strategies (e.g., Debt Long-Short Fund, Sectoral Debt Long-Short Fund).
+• Debt-Oriented Strategies (such as Debt Long-Short Fund, Sectoral Debt Long-Short Fund).

-Hybrid Strategies (e.g., Active Asset Allocator Long-Short Fund, Hybrid Long-Short Fund).
+• Hybrid Strategies (including Active Asset Allocator Long-Short Fund, Hybrid Long-Short Fund).

-Each AMC can launch only one strategy under each category.
+• Each AMC is allowed to launch only one strategy within each category.

 4. Minimum Investment Threshold

-Systematic investment options like SIP, SWP, and STP are allowed while maintaining the minimum threshold.
+• Systematic investment options such as SIP, SWP, and STP are permitted while preserving the minimum level.

 5. Investment Restrictions

-No more than 20% of NAV in AAA-rated debt securities from a single issuer.
+• Up to 20% of NAV in AAA-rated debt securities of a single issuer.

-Maximum 25% of net assets can be invested in derivatives for non-hedging purposes.
+• Up to 25% of net assets can be held in derivatives for purposes other than hedging.

 6. Subscription and Redemption Policies

-SIFs may offer various subscription and redemption frequencies (daily, weekly, monthly, etc.).
+• SIFs can provide different subscription and redemption frequencies (daily, weekly, monthly, etc.).

-Notice periods for redemptions can be up to 15 working days.
+• Notice periods for redemptions can be a maximum of 15 working days.

-Close-ended and interval investment strategies must be listed on recognized stock exchanges.
+• Close-ended and interval investment strategies have to be listed on approved stock exchanges.

 7. Benchmarking of Investment Strategies

-Equity strategies should be benchmarked against broad market indices like NSE Nifty.
+• Equity strategies need to be benchmarked against broad market indices such as NSE Nifty.

-Debt strategies should use an appropriate debt market index.
+• Debt strategies need to use a suitable debt market index.

 8. Distribution of SIFs

-Mutual Fund distributors must pass the NISM Series-XIII: Common Derivatives Certification Examination to distribute SIFs.
+• Mutual Fund distributors are required to clear the NISM Series-XIII: Common Derivatives Certification Examination to distribute SIFs.

 9. Disclosure Requirements

-Portfolio disclosure every alternate month on AMC and AMFI websites.
+• Portfolio disclosure every second month on AMC and AMFI websites.

-Advertisements must include a standard disclaimer on risks.
+• Advertisements should carry a standard disclaimer on risks.

 10. Risk-Band Classification

-Similar to mutual fund schemes, a five-level risk band (Lowest to Highest Risk) will be implemented.
+• Like mutual fund schemes, a five-level risk band (Lowest to Highest Risk) will be adopted.

-Risk bands will be evaluated monthly and disclosed publicly.
+• Risk bands will be reviewed monthly and made public.

 Post a Comment